(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (32) "Close the Loop" pickup can be arranged by phoning 03 9 465 4855 or via the internet.
 Further box liners can be obtained by ordering a Consumables Pack from Close the Loop.

-(33) This procedure applies to all UWS staff issued with a UWS mobile work phone.
+(33) This procedure applies to all University staff issued with a University mobile work phone.

 (34) All mobile handsets, including batteries and accessories, are recyclable through the Mobile Phone Industry Recycling Program.